slayerjk/flask-secret-santa/README.md

 <h2>Description</h2>

 This is the Secret Santa Project.
-The purpose is to allow users(from LDAP auth and LDAP group members) to add wishlist and get random wishlist to execute.
+The purpose is to allow users(from LDAP auth and LDAP group members) to add own wishlist and get random wishlist to execute.

 For LDAP auth I've used this page: https://code.tutsplus.com/tutorials/flask-authentication-with-ldap--cms-23101